 \subsection{Results and Discussions}

-We measured the performance of our algorithms on a $4.20$GHz Core i7-7700K processor running Ubuntu 18.04.2 LTS with $16$GB of DDR3 memory with Matlab R2018b. $100$ runs were performed with each filter for each lake and motion, and a total of $3,200$ runs were conducted.

-The results are summarized in Table \ref{tb:resulteval}.
-The runtime for each case was measured, and we used the root-mean-square error (RMSE) in Eq. \ref{eq:rmse} as a metric to evaluate the performance for each axis where $T$ is the number of steps, $p_g$ is the ground truth, and $p_e$ is the estimated position.
+The results of our trials are summarized in Table \ref{tb:resulteval}.
+We use the root-mean-square error (RMSE) in Eq. \ref{eq:rmse} as a metric to evaluate the performance for each axis of motion where $T$ is the number of steps, $p_g$ is the ground truth, and $p_e$ is the estimated position.

-One run in Lake Bde Maka Ska is shown in Figs. \ref{fig:plotresults1} and \ref{fig:plotresults2}.
+One trial in Lake Bde Maka Ska is shown in Figs. \ref{fig:plotresults1} and \ref{fig:plotresults2}.
 For both the linear and nonlinear cases, the EKF generally shows the worst performance.
-The UKF performed well in the linear case, but it deviated from the ground truth in the nonlinear case.
-It is noticeable that the PF and MPF mostly outperformed the EKF and UKF for both the linear and mixed motion cases.
-However, the PF often diverged from the ground truth and showed unstable performances.
-A likely cause is that the randomly selected particles can make the estimation diverge from the ground truth when a water body's bathymetry data does not have enough territorial variations.
+The UKF performed well in the linear case, but it deviates from the ground truth in the nonlinear case.
+Notably, the PF and MPF mostly outperform the EKF and UKF for both the linear and mixed motion cases.
+However, the PF occasionally diverges from the ground truth and shows unstable performances.
+A likely cause is that the randomly selected particles can make the estimation diverge from the ground truth when a water body's bathymetry data does not have enough variations.